 On employment, we train our employees on our Code of Conduct which enshrines the values of honesty, fairness, deterring wrongdoing, complying with applicable laws, rules and regulations, and safeguarding.
 Although the Modern Slavery Act 2015 (“the Act”) is UK legislation, its aims and requirements are in complete harmony with our own culture and values.

 Employees who may have concerns that an individual may be the victim of modern slavery or human trafficking are encouraged to raise concerns with their line manager if they feel comfortable in doing this, or with more senior managers.
-In 2018 we partnered with Protect (leading experts in whistleblowing) to offer a confidential advice line to all employees.
-In 2019, our HR Directors received refresher training by Protect and plans presented to the companies in March 2020 however did not take place because of priorities, furlough and restrictions of Covid and in 2021 the post Covid approach will be reviewed.
+Aliaxis has instituted the following reporting channels to report concerns.
+Any concern raised through one of these channels will fall within the Whistleblowing Policy.

 We remain committed to combating modern slavery and human trafficking and we continue our endeavour to be a positive influence on society and our trading partners by maintaining our own high ethical standards and by expecting them to share a similar commitment.